Extended Producer Responsibility (EPR)

 Extended Producer Responsibility (EPR) is a regulatory framework that makes producers responsible for the environmental impact of the products and packaging they place on the market.

-This responsibility covers the full product lifecycle, from design through to the collection, recycling and end-of-life waste management.
+This responsibility covers the full product lifecycle, from design through to the collection, recycling, and end-of-life waste management of materials, including plastic and paper packaging.

-EPR applies to manufacturers, importers, brand owners and retailers, and needs accurate reporting, financial contributions and participation in national collection and recycling systems.
-By shifting responsibility upstream, EPR plays a critical role in transitioning businesses to a more circular approach.
-This leads to reducing waste, conserving resources and encouraging more sustainable product and packaging design.
+EPR policy applies to manufacturers, importers, brand owners and retailers, and requires accurate reporting, financial contributions and participation in national collection and recycling programs.
+By shifting responsibility upstream, EPR laws play a critical role in transitioning businesses to a more circular approach.

 Why accurate EPR compliance matters

-Reconomy helps organisations unlock the move from reactive, country-by-country compliance to a proactive, centralised and data-led EPR strategy, turning regulatory challenges into long-term value.
+Reconomy helps organisations move from reactive, country-by-country or state-by-state compliance to a proactive, centralised and data-led EPR strategy.

 Key EPR drivers